What Does it Take to Be a Tire Builder?

 - Programmable logic controller PLC software

-What education is needed to be a Tire Builder?
+Education needed to be a Tire Builder:

 How many years of work experience do I need?